mcesbrondarnaud/ada-course-website/contents/part7f.md

-# 🛡️ VI.
+# 🛡️ VIII.
 Defending the Community: What Actually Reduces Negativity?
 We’re starting to get a pretty solid understanding of negativity flows; both origins and high spreading points.
 So we can finally start to think about how to reduce and deflect it.
 Stopping negativity may seem easy — just censor the sources.
 Removing them kills the peaks already.